edtan094/breath-of-the-wild-weapons/README.md

 A web application for users that play Legend of Zelda: Breath of the Wild and want to learn the location of all the weapons in the game

 I have built this project to demonstrate my knowledge in HTML, CSS, and JavaScript while incorporating data from an API using AJAX technology.
-I also really liked the game Legend of Zelda: Breath of the Wild and I thought it would be fun project to demonstrate my skills into something I enjoyed playing.
+I also really enjoyed playing the game Legend of Zelda: Breath of the Wild and I thought it would be fun project to demonstrate my skills into something I enjoyed playing.
 This web application would have also been really useful for me while I was playing the game so I thought it would be nice to create something that others could use as well.

 ## Technologies used
 * HTML5